-If complaints are made outside of term time or over a weekend, we will record the day received as the first school day back after that time.
+If complaints are made outside of term time, after school hours, or over a weekend, we will record the day of receipt of the complaint as the first school day back after that time.
+This will apply to complaints made in relation to a school as well as to complains made about/to the Trust.